-The Write Status Register command is used to modify the Block Protection, Security Register Lock-down, Quad Enable, and Status Register Protection.
+The Write Status Register command modifies the Block Protection, Security Register Lock-down, Quad Enable, and Status Register Protection.
 Before the Write Status Register command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a logical 1.